-Software-defined WAN (SD-WAN) is technology that uses software-defined networking (SDN) concepts to distribute network traffic across a wide area network (WAN).
-An SD-WAN follows configured policies to automatically determine the most effective way to route application traffic between branch offices and data center sites.
+Software-defined WAN is a technology that uses software-defined networking concepts to distribute network traffic across a wide area network, or WAN.

 How does SD-WAN work?

-While SD-WAN products and services vary among providers, most are based on one of two types: overlay SD-WAN or network as a service (NaaS).
-With an overlay SD-WAN, a vendor provides a network edge device to the customer that contains the software necessary to run the SD-WAN technology.
-For deployment, the customer plugs its WAN links into the device, which automatically configures itself with the network.
+With an overlay SD-WAN, a vendor provides the customer with a network edge device that contains the software necessary to run the SD-WAN technology.
+For deployment, customers plug their WAN links into the device, which automatically configures with the network.
 Managed SD-WAN enables customers to access the provider's network without owning or managing it themselves.

 What are the benefits of SD-WAN?